 But for any of these conversations to occur effectively, they all need something in common: trust and “psychological safety” – a climate of open exchange where people speak honestly, build on each others’ ideas, and challenge themselves, each other, and the status quo.
 That’s a lot easier said than done.
 And, in our experience, just one or two individuals can break an environment of psychological safety when they act in immature or unhealthy ways.
 The corrosive effects of unresolved interpersonal conflict or individual self-centeredness limit a team’s performance level.
 Just having team norms document written up likely won’t make much of a difference; what will make a difference is systemic team coaching’s holistic approach that invites individual, interpersonal, and task-related aspects of team collaboration into the conversation.

 Every individual has a developmental edge – our personal frontier where our professionalism, maturity, and presence unfolds.
 The same is true for teams.
-The most common conversations we address with teams related to:
+The most common conversations we address with teams relate to:

-To transform a learning environment to a growth environment is to make learning personal.
+How do you transform a learning environment to a growth environment?